-Providing a lifetime of nourishment in all 5 boroughs for individuals 60 years of age or older or are unable to prepare meals or have no one to do so for you, need assistance and must be able to live safely at home if services are provided.
-Weekend meals, holiday meals and emergency (shelf stable) meals.
+Providing a lifetime of nourishment in all 5 boroughs for individuals 60 years of age or older who are unable to prepare meals or have no one to do so for you, need assistance and must be able to live safely at home if services are provided.
+Weekend meals, holiday meals, and emergency (shelf-stable) meals.

 Contact the Case Manager Agency near you to determine if you are eligible.
 For those who are able to help financially, 100% of your donation will be used for the preparation and delivery of meals, thanks to their partnership with the New York City Department for the Aging, along with gifts from their board of directors and others designated for administrative expenses.

 Selfhelp serves more than 20,000 older adults and other vulnerable populations throughout New York while remaining the largest population of comprehensive services to Holocaust survivors in North America.
 At 27 sites throughout New York City and Long Island, and in countless homes each day, Selfhelp’s clients receive the vital services they need to live meaningful, independent, and dignified lives.
 The common theme uniting all of the programs is Selfhelp’s mission of helping older adults and vulnerable populations live with independence and dignity.
 Contact Selfhelp by calling 212-947-8701 or emailing firstname.lastname@example.org

 Accessible Dispatch launched in September 2012 as a 24/7 accessibility program.
 The goal of the program is to connect New Yorkers who use wheelchairs and other mobility aids to yellow and green accessible taxis at no extra cost.
 In 2018, the program expanded to cover pick-ups and drop-offs in all five boroughs.
 With expanded coverage and more accessible vehicles, mobility impaired residents and visitors can access the city like never before.
 Call the dispatch center directly at 646-599-9999 or book online.